Practivio/amazon/content/products/cricut-tools-mint-basic-set-B076Z4N4DP/index.md

 ---
 title: "Cricut Tools Mint Basic Set"
-description: "cricut 2006695 tools basic core color: Data-driven within Top Tier ranking using the Practivio Score™.
-Positioned by quality, value, demand, findability, momen…"
+description: "cricut expression 2 kit: Data-driven within Balanced Choice ranking using the Practivio Score™.
+Positioned by quality, value, demand, findability, momentum."
-keywords: ["cricut 2006695 tools basic core color"]
+keywords: ["cricut expression 2 kit"]
-seo_title: "cricut 2006695 tools basic core color — Smart Buy Top Tier (2025)"
+seo_title: "cricut expression 2 kit — Hidden Gem Balanced Choice (2025)"
 canonicalURL: "/products/cricut-tools-mint-basic-set-B076Z4N4DP/"
 ---

-**🏆 Practivio Score™:** 1050 — _Smart Buy_
+**💎 Practivio Score™:** 1042 — _Hidden Gem_

-*If you're comparing **cricut 2006695 tools basic core color**, **[Cricut Tools Mint Basic Set](https://www.amazon.com/dp/B076Z4N4DP?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **cricut expression 2 kit**, **[Cricut Tools Mint Basic Set](https://www.amazon.com/dp/B076Z4N4DP?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “Cricut Tools Mint Basic Set” on Amazon](https://www.amazon.com/dp/B076Z4N4DP?tag=practivio-20) In our dataset of 292 Craft Cutting Toolses, this Craft Cutting Tools is ranked **6**.
+[Shop “Cricut Tools Mint Basic Set” on Amazon](https://www.amazon.com/dp/B076Z4N4DP?tag=practivio-20) In our dataset of 297 Paper Craft Toolses, this Paper Craft Tools is ranked **6**.
-It sits in the **Top Tier tier**, where Practivio recommends it as a **Smart Buy**.
+It sits in the **Balanced Choice tier**, where Practivio identifies it as a **Hidden Gem**.

 ### What the signals indicate
-Price: 212 of 292 (top 73% lowest price).
+Price: 191 of 297 (top 65% lowest price).
-Reviews: 1 of 292 (top 1% by review count).
+Reviews: 2 of 297 (top 1% by review count).
-Rating: 3 of 292 (top 2% by average stars).
+Rating: 5 of 297 (top 2% by average stars).
-Demand: 91 of 292 (top 32% by purchases this month).
+Demand: 81 of 297 (top 28% by purchases this month).

 ### Position in tier
 Evaluations are made only against peers in this tier.

 ### How it compares to the Hidden Gem
-Within the Top Tier tier, the Hidden Gem holds a Practivio Score™ of 1079.00.
+Within the Balanced Choice tier, the Hidden Gem holds a Practivio Score™ of 1042.00.
-This pick trails the Hidden Gem by 29.00 points.
+You’re looking at the current Hidden Gem in this tier.
 Consider this point of reference when evaluating alternatives.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B016LDV41S?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B076Z4N4DP?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Every product is screened against baseline measures.